FREQUENTLY ASKED QUESTIONS

 Because he would be paired with athletes as old as 9, we have to draw the line at 7 years old.
 However, a program is in the works for 5-6 year olds, so stay tuned.

-Will lifting weights stunt my kid's growth?
+Will lifting weights stunt my child's growth?

 No one asks if putting a helmet and pads onto a 7 year old and asking him to run into other 7 year olds will stunt his growth.
 That's a legitimate risk to fracturing growth plates.
 Lifting weights is not.
 There are countless studies that disprove this idea.
 It is generally agreed that kids as young as 7 are perfectly safe working with the proper load in a controlled environment.